 The blue dots show the prices of various futures and the horizontal scale indicates the month of expiration.
 The horizontal green line shows the current VIX price— also known as the “spot” price.
 You can’t tell it from the chart, but in this example, the leftmost future has 4 days until expiration.
 At expiration, a VIX future’s value will be very close to the VIX spot price.

 When futures are in contango the longer the future has until expiration the higher its price.

-In contrast to VIX futures contracts, volatility ETPs don’t expire; instead, they hold a mix of VIX futures (the two leftmost ones for VXX, UVXY, and TVIX) that’s adjusted every day in order to keep the average time to expiration of the portfolio at 30 days.
-In this daily transaction some of the leftmost, next to expire futures (I’ll call them M1), are sold and longer dated futures (M2) are purchased.
+In contrast to VIX futures contracts, volatility ETPs don’t expire; instead, they hold a mix of VIX futures (the two leftmost ones for VXX, UVXY, and UVIX) that’s adjusted every day in order to keep the average time to expiration of the portfolio at 30 days.
+In this daily transaction some of the leftmost, next-to-expire futures (I’ll call them M1), are sold and longer-dated futures (M2) are purchased.
 In futures parlance, this is called a “roll.”
 When the M1 futures expire all the M2 futures become M1 and the roll process starts selling the futures with that expiration date rather than accumulating them.

 The Daily Roll Does Not Reduce the ETP’s Value

 There’s a widespread misconception that the roll process itself is the cause of the ETP price erosion—after all, you are buying high and selling low.
 But the roll is not the reason the ETP’s price erodes.

 Saying that the roll is the cause is equivalent to saying that selling your old, depreciated car to the dealer and buying a new one is the reason your car dropped in value.
 Of course, everyone knows that your car dropped in value as it aged, and this is also the case for VIX futures in contango.
 The transactions just shift the depreciation process to a different vehicle.